Skip to main content

 During continuous integration/Freeze/QA period

-During the continuous integration period (last 7 weeks before release) the integration team are continuously focused on producing regular builds of master to facilitate QA and fast fixes to issues identified.
+During the continuous integration period (last 7 weeks before release) the integration team are continuously focused on producing regular builds of main to facilitate QA and fast fixes to issues identified.

 Throughout:

-• Issues are picked on a one by one basis, prioritising QA blockers and master regressions (MUST FIX) issues.
+• Issues are picked on a one by one basis, prioritising QA blockers and main regressions (MUST FIX) issues.

 • After freeze (usually 6 weeks before release) any non bug fix issues are given the integration_held label and are explicitly not picked for integration.
 Still, anybody is able to add a reasoned unhold_requested label to those issues in order to get them unblocked by the development managers.
 Note this does not guarantee the issue to land before release, but just gives it a chance to be integrated like any other issue.